CISMM/nano/installer/README.version.txt

 Versions:
 ---------
+12.0b:  (April 28, 2006)
+	- an interrim version that should work with the Omni phantoms and the newest libraries from Sensable.
 11.6:  (August 13, 2005)
 	- fixes the phantom-button-as-toggle functionality
 	- adds a command-line option -noautorescan to have auto-